am4zzing/Netskope/README.md

 - replace the 'add_the_token_here' by your new token under the "Authentication headers" section 'Netskope-Api-Token': 'add_token_here'
 - edit the tenant_url variable under the "Customer's tenant / Netskope API endpoints" section by your own tenant
-- edit the two paths under the "Paths" section.
-Be careful of your OS path.
-  - "path_temp_folder" is the path for the temporary folder where the lists are conververted to JSON format
-  - "path_archive" is the path for the University of Toulouse files

 5. Add the University of Toulouse URL categories